Hot Lead and Cold Feet: Production

 Portions of the movie were filmed in Deschutes National Forest in central Oregon.

 Music

 The film features two original songs.
 "May the Best Man Win" is played during the opening credits sequence.
 The song was written by Al Kasha and Joel Hirschhorn, and it was performed by Michael Dees.
-"Something Good Is Bound to Happen" is performed early in the film by Jim Dale, Debbie Lytton, and Michael Sharrett as they attempt to collect donations for the Salvation Army in Philadelphia, as well as near the film's conclusion at a town meeting in Bloodshy.
+"Something Good Is Bound to Happen" is performed early in the film by Jim Dale, Debbie Lytton, and Michael Sharrett as they attempt to collect donations for the Salvation Army in Philadelphia, as well as at the film's conclusion during a town meeting in Bloodshy.
 The song was written by Buddy Baker, Arthur Alsberg, and Don Nelson.

 Release

 Hot Lead and Cold Feet was released on July 5, 1978, by Buena Vista Distribution on a double feature with The Madcap Adventures of Mr. Toad, a re-titled reissue of the 1949 animated featurette The Wind in the Willows (from The Adventures of Ichabod and Mr. Toad).